ErrrOrrr503/my_cp/README.md

 # features:
 1) file to file copy
 2) file to dir copy
+3) symlink copying.
+Note: target is preserved, not changed to point to same file
 3) no overwriting
 4) insufficient rights and other errors informing using perror
 5) linux rights 'rwx' for user, group, others saving on copy